-- (28) Because of the specific risks which can arise from the use of credit default swaps, such transactions require close monitoring by competent authorities.
-In particular, competent authorities should have the power in exceptional cases to require information from natural or legal persons entering into such transactions about the purpose for which the transaction is entered into. - (29) ESMA should be given a general power to conduct an inquiry into an issue or practice relating to short selling or the use of credit default swaps to assess whether that issue or practice poses any potential threat to financial stability or to market confidence.
-ESMA should publish a report setting out its findings when it conducts such an inquiry. - (30) As some measures may apply to natural or legal persons and actions outside the Union, it is necessary in certain situations that competent authorities of Member States and authorities in third countries cooperate.
+- (36) Powers of intervention of competent authorities and ESMA to restrict short selling, credit default swaps and other transactions should be only of a temporary nature and should only be exercised for such a period and to the extent necessary to deal with the specific threat. - (37) Because of the specific risks which can arise from the use of credit default swaps, such transactions require close monitoring by competent authorities.
+In particular, competent authorities should have the power in exceptional cases to require information from natural or legal persons entering into such transactions about the purpose for which the transaction is entered into. - (38) ESMA should be given a general power to conduct an inquiry into an issue or practice relating to short selling or the use of credit default swaps to assess whether that issue or practice poses any potential threat to financial stability or to market confidence.
+ESMA should publish a report setting out its findings when it conducts such an inquiry. - (39) As some measures may apply to natural or legal persons and actions outside the Union, it is necessary in certain situations that competent authorities of Member States and authorities in third countries cooperate.
 Competent authorities of Member States should therefore enter into arrangements with authorities in third countries.
-ESMA should co-ordinate the development of such cooperation arrangements and the exchange between competent authorities of information received from third countries. - (31) This Regulation respects the fundamental rights and observes the principles recognized in particular in the Treaty on the Functioning of the European Union (TFEU) and in the Charter of Fundamental Rights of the European Union (Charter), notably the right to the protection of personal data recognized in Article 16 TFEU and in Article 8 of the Charter.
+ESMA should co-ordinate the development of such cooperation arrangements and the exchange between competent authorities of information received from third countries. - (40)This Regulation respects the fundamental rights and observes the principles recognised in particular in the Treaty on the Functioning of the European Union (TFEU) and in the Charter of Fundamental Rights of the European Union (Charter), in particular the right to the protection of personal data recognised in Article 16 TFEU and in Article 8 of the Charter.
 In particular, transparency regarding significant net short positions, including public disclosure above a certain threshold where provided for under this Regulation, is necessary for reasons of financial market stability and investor protection.
 Such transparency will enable regulators to monitor the use of short selling in connection with abusive strategies and the implications on the well functioning of the markets.
 In addition, such transparency may help avoiding information asymmetries, ensuring that all market participants are adequately informed about the extent to which short selling is affecting prices.
-Any exchange or transmission of information by competent authorities should be in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
-Any exchange or transmission of information by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Union institutions and bodies and on the free movement of such data, which should be fully applicable to the processing of personal data for the purposes of this Regulation.
+Any exchange or transmission of information by competent authorities should be in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data1.
+Any exchange or transmission of information by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Union - 1 OJ L 281, 23.11.1995, p.
+31.

+institutions and bodies and on the free movement of such data1, which should be fully applicable to the processing of personal data for the purposes of this Regulation.